-PHAs shall submit their unaudited and audited information in the prescribed FDS format through the Financial Assessment System - PHA (FASPHA), or its successor system.
+SDHC submits unaudited and audited information in the prescribed FDS format through the Financial Assessment System - PHA (FASPHA).

 Describe the Activities that Used Only MTW Single Fund Flexibility

 SDHC utilizes single-fund flexibility to fund the Achievement Academy.
 The Achievement Academy is a learning and skills center available to families participating in the Housing Choice Voucher and Public Housing programs.
 Programs offered at the Achievement Academy are geared to workforce readiness and financial literacy.
 The Family Self-Sufficiency Program is another component of the Achievement Academy.
 Please see the following pages for a thorough discussion of the Achievement Academy.